corda/gallery-demo/README.md

  - Alice (Seller)
  - Charlie (Buyer)

 ** Note: That each identity across distinct networks with the same identifier is owned/controlled by the same organization.
-The

 ### Modules: